jncohen/obsidian-external-namespaces/README.md

 ## How it works

-You register folders with short prefix names in the plugin settings:
+You register folders with short prefix names in the plugin settings.
+The prefix is saved with your vault, while the folder path is stored only on the current device:

 | Prefix | Folder path |
 |---|---|